sunwaytechclub/AdobeXD-Workshop-2020/README.md

 Welcome to <ADOBE XD WORKSHOP> 🥳!

-Here, we will learn about <A Brief Intro To Adobe XD>
+Here, we will learn about a brief intro to Adobe XD

 Before we jump straight into the workshops, allow me to introduce ourself, do watch this short 1 minute video to know more 🎇!